Public healthcare access for asylum seekers

 Services available

-Asylum seekers are able to access medical, dental and pharmaceutical services provided by Queensland's Hospital and Health Services (HHSs) network.
+Under the directive, asylum seekers are able to access medical, dental and pharmaceutical services provided by Queensland's Hospital and Health Services (HHSs) network.

 Medical services